edwardbickerton/DPay-proof-of-concept/Back End/README.md

 ### Contracts

-1. To interact with the WETH9 contract compile it but don't deploy it!
+1. To interact with the WETH9 contract compile its interface but don't deploy it!
 Enter the contract address (0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2) of the actual live WETH9 contract on mainnet next to the button `At Address`.
 2. Compile and deploy TokenTools and DPay (you might need to change the compiler version).

 ### Test `swapSend`